 A strategic and innovative programme that places creativity at its core, and combines marketing knowledge with advanced management and analytical skills.

 The MSc in Marketing & Creativity is unique in its focus on the interface between creativity and analytical thinking in marketing management.
-How creativity and analytics reinforce each other and lead to smarter decision-making is really what it’s all about in marketing today.
+By deploying multiple approaches to marketing, this programme is designed to prepare the next generation of marketers who are responsible, strategic, competent and innovative in their choices.

-The curriculum goes beyond textbooks to incorporate consultancy projects, creative seminars, case studies, direct experience in emerging markets, class discussions and guest speakers, allowing participants to immediately apply their new learnings to real-life companies and assignments.
+The curriculum goes beyond textbooks to incorporate consultancy projects, creative seminars in collaboration with corporate partners, case studies, direct experience in emerging markets, class discussions and guest speakers, as well as a minimum four-month professional experience (internship/direct employment), allowing participants to immediately apply their new learnings to real-life companies and assignments.

-Students spend the majority of their time in the vibrant city of London, with one term hosted at the Paris campus, thereby benefitting from two of the world’s most recognised centres of creative excellence.
+Students spend the majority of their time in the vibrant city of London.
+This is followed with one term hosted at the Paris campus, thereby allowing them to benefit from two of the world’s most recognised centres of creative excellence.

-The combination of a unique programme focus, teaching methodology and up-to-date content in marketing equips MSc in Marketing & Creativity students with one of the most striking, thought-provoking and – above all – career-broadening Marketing masters currently available.
+The combination of a unique programme focus, teaching methodology, interaction with experts, and up-to-date content in marketing equips MSc in Marketing & Creativity students with one of the most striking, thought-provoking and – above all – career-broadening Marketing masters currently available.

 At national and international level: Brand Manager, Marketing Manager, Product Manager, Strategic Marketing Manager, Digital Marketing Manager, Account Executive/Manager/Director, Senior Consultant, CEO, Consultant, Business Development Manager, Executive Director, Head of Marketing/Innovation, International Project Manager, Marketing Executive, Senior Client Manager, E-Commerce Manager, Brand Communications Manager.